 You May Be At Risk for Vitamin B12 Deficiency

 Metformin and oral contraceptive pills are two of the most common medications used to treat PCOS.
-What many don’t realize is that both of these medications can interfere with the absorption of vitamin B12.
+What many don’t realize is that both medications can interfere with the absorption of vitamin B12.

-A deficiency of vitamin B12 is serious as it can result in permanent neurological and nerve damage.
-Common symptoms in those with a vitamin B12 deficiency include mood changes, fatigue, and numbness or tingling in their arms, fingers, legs, and feet.
+A deficiency of vitamin B12 is serious, as it may result in permanent neurological and nerve damage.
+Common symptoms in those with a vitamin B12 deficiency include mood changes, fatigue and numbness or tingling in their arms, fingers, legs and feet.

 You May Suffer From Mood Disorders

 As if women with PCOS don’t have enough to deal with, they are also at a higher risk for mood disorders.
 Anxiety, depression and bipolar depression have been shown to be more common in women with PCOS.
 Mood disorders may be more prevalent in PCOS women due to hormonal imbalances.
 On the other hand, PCOS is an extremely frustrating condition.
 Dealing with the metabolic, reproductive and dermatological symptoms (weight gain, hair growth, hair loss) can have a significant impact on mood.

 You Can Get Pregnant

 Yes, PCOS is the main cause of ovulatory infertility.
 However, that doesn’t mean you can’t get pregnant.
 There have been new advancements in reproductive medicine over the past decade aimed to help women with PCOS conceive.
 One of these advancements is the use of Letrozole, which has been shown to be more effective than Clomid for ovulation induction in PCOS women and the dietary supplement Inositol, which can aid in improving egg quality and restore menstrual cycles.